Macchi M.39: Operational history

-The first M.39 to fly was the trainer MM.72, which made its first flight on 6 July 1926.
-On 16 September 1926, the Italian Schneider team captain stalled one of the trainers over Lake Varese, crashed into the lake, and was killed, but development of the M.39 continued.
+On 6 July 1926, the trainer MM.72 performed its maiden flight, becoming the first M.39 to fly.
+On 16 September 1926, the Italian Schneider team captain stalled one of the trainers over Lake Varese and was killed in the resulting crash into the lake itself.
+Development of the M.39 proceeded undaunted.

 On 13 November 1926, the three M.39 racers took part in the 1926 Schneider Trophy contest at Hampton Roads, Virginia, in the United States.
-MM.75 suffered a burst pipe and had to leave the race early, but MM.76, piloted by Major de Bernardi, took first place with an average speed of 396.698 km/h, setting a new world speed record for seaplanes.
-MM.74, flown by Adriano Bacula, came third.
+MM.75 suffered a burst pipe and had to leave the race early, but MM.76, piloted by Mario de Bernardi, took first place with an average speed of 396.698 km/h, setting a new world speed record for seaplanes.
+MM.74, flown by Adriano Bacula, came in third place.

 Four days later, on 17 November 1926, de Bernardi used MM.76 to achieve a new world speed record of 416.618 km/h over a 3 km course at Hampton Roads.

 Castoldi based the design of his next racing seaplane, the Macchi M.52, on that of the M.39.